pelledrijver/twitch-highlights/README.md

 ### render_settings
 Dictionary containing information used for rendering and combining the clips.
-When None is passed or any of the keys are missing, the default values are used.
+When *None* is passed or if any of the keys is missing, the default values are used.

 Keys:
 - **intro_path**: Path to the file containing the intro video that has to be added to the start of the generated video.
 If not specified, no intro is added.